rchitale7/Basketball-Stats-Project/README.md

 # Basketball Statistics Project

 This data storytelling project aims to explore the relationship between NBA team and player statistics and the number of wins/rating of each team.
-It uses pandas, numpy, and matplotlib to extract, clean, and visualize data from <https://www.basketball-reference.com/>.
-I used 20 years worth of team per game stats , opponent per game stats, miscellaneous per game stats, and advanced player statistics.
+It uses pandas , numpy, and matplotlib to extract, clean, and visualize data from <https://www.basketball-reference.com/>.
+I used 20 years worth of team per game stats, opponent per game stats, miscellaneous per game stats, and advanced player statistics.
 I used the team wide data to analyze how strongly related a team's total performance in areas such as points per game (PPG) and assists per game (APG) was to its number of wins/rating.
 I used the player data to find any relationship between a team having 'star' players and a team's number of wins/rating  (The definition of what I decided is a 'star' player is explained below in the Process section)

  # Process